purduesigbots/pros-docs/v5/tutorials/topical/multitasking.rst

 ===============
 Tasks may sometimes be small sections of code that are not used anywhere else in the codebase.
 To help remedy this, a `lambda function
 <https://en.cppreference.com/w/cpp/language/lambda>`_ (an inline function that does not require a name) allows for a task's function
 to be created in the same place that the task is created so that the code is easier to maintain.
-In the example below, a Lambda function is used to limit the need for creating a new function.
+In the example below, a lambda function

+is used to limit the need for creating a new function.
 This constructor can also use any void `Callable <https://en.cppreference.com/w/cpp/named_req/Callable>`_.